 More Things You Might Need To Know

 - Data migration is the most crucial stage in the Magento migration process.
 Even if you made even just a small mistake, you might have to pay a huge price such as losing a store or customer data.

-- It takes from 2-5 working days to conduct data migration, which are based on the number of your products, orders and customers.
+- It takes from 2-5 working days to conduct data migration, which is based on the number of your products, orders, and customers.

-As you can see, the Magento Migration actually is the process of building a new Magento 2 store based on the previous website.
-It is obviously a strenuous work that requires significant time and effort.
-If your internal developers are not capable of conducting the migration, you should consider turning to a reliable agency for help.
-With more than 6-year experience on Magento and a dedicated team of Magento developers, Tigren is confident to bring you the best Magento 2 migration service with competitive pricing, minimum downtime and free data loss.
+With more than 9-year experience on Magento and a dedicated team of Magento developers, Tigren is confident to bring you the best Magento 2 migration service with competitive pricing, minimum downtime, and free data loss.
 To contact us, please send your request to email firstname.lastname@example.org or sending us a Contact form.